airborne-commando/voter-reg-status/README.md

 then add the cell + 1 for the dob, be sure to make sure it's in date MM/DD/YYYY formatting

-add =E1+1 and you should be able to add the day.
+add =E1+1 and you should be able to add the day of the month.

 ---